opencast/data-model/docs/common/index.md

 :::info[Differences from current OC model]
 In particular, textual metadata, ACLs, cutting information or anything like that is _not_ stored on the file system!
+(Some APIs might still accept or produce these information in non-JSON exchange formats.)
 :::

 The database never references files by absolut path or URL.